moondance-labs/tanssi-docs/learn/framework/overview.md

 Every feature Substrate offer can be used as-is, extended, customized or replaced to meet the specific requirements of the use case of the Appchain.

-Substrate eases and accelerates the development of new Appchains, and, teaming up with Tanssi to manage the infrastructure and deployment, launching a new Appchain becomes easier than ever!
+Substrate streamlines and speeds up the process of developing new Appchains.
+When used in conjunction with Tanssi, which helps in handling the infrastructure and overseeing the deployment, the task of launching a new Appchain becomes significantly simpler!

 ## Rust Programming Language {: #rust-programming-language}